AMReX-Astro/Nyx/Docs/paper/paper.md

 ---

 # Summary
-``Nyx`` is a highly parallel, adaptive mesh, finite-volume N-body compressible hydrodynamics solver for cosmological simulations.
+Nyx is a highly parallel, adaptive mesh, finite-volume N-body compressible hydrodynamics solver for cosmological simulations.
 It has been used to simulate different cosmological scenarios with a recent focus on the intergalactic medium and Lyman alpha forest.
 Together, Nyx, the compressible astrophysical simulation code, Castro [@castro], and the low Mach number code MAESTROeX [@maestroex], make up the AMReX-Astrophysics Suite of open-source, adaptive mesh, performance-portable astrophysical simulation codes.
-Examples of cosmological simulation research codes include Enzo [@Bryan2014], Enzo-P/Cello [@Bordner2018],[@Norman2018], RAMSES [@Teyssier2002], ART [@Kravtsov1997],
+Other examples of cosmological simulation research codes include Enzo [@Bryan2014], Enzo-P/Cello [@Bordner2018; @Norman2018], RAMSES [@Teyssier2002], ART [@Kravtsov1997],
 FLASH [@Fryxell2000], Cholla [@Villasenor2021], as well as Gadget [@Springel2020], Gasoline [@Wadsley2017], Arepo [@Weinberger2020], Gizmo [@Hopkins2014], and SWIFT [@Schaller2016].

 The core hydrodynamics solver in Nyx [@nyx-paper1] is based on the directionally unsplit corner transport upwind method of @ctu with piecewise parabolic reconstruction [@ppm].
 In Nyx, we have several modes of coupling the stiff heating-cooling source terms to the hydro.
 The simplest method is the traditional operator splitting approach, using Strang splitting [@strang1968] to achieve second-order accuracy in time.
 However, this coupling can break down, and we have an alternative to Strang splitting based on spectral deferred corrections (SDC), a method that aims to prevent the hydro and stiff source terms from becoming decoupled.
 The simplified SDC method uses the CTU PPM hydro together with an iterative scheme to fully couple the source terms and hydro, still to second-order accuracy in time [@simple_sdc].